SoftCircuits/ParsingHelper/README.md

 The library also has a number of other methods and overloads for parsing characters.

+Note: Methods that return a string also have an `AsSpan` version, which returns a `ReadOnlySpan<char>`.
+Use this version for less memory allocations and better performance.

 ## Parsing Quoted Text

 You may have an occassion to parse quoted text.
 In this case, you will probably want the quoted text (without the quotes).
 The `ParseQuotedText()` method makes this easy.